eschweitzer78/gps-design-systems-lwc/README.md

 A collection of Salesforce Lightning Web Components (LWCs) for selected Governments' Design Systems.
 The collection covers Salesforce Experience Cloud as well as Salesforce Communities for Public Sector Solutions (Omnistudio), and may be extended in the future to help with Salesforce Flows provided they're surfaced via an Experience Cloud community.

-Note that at this stage there is a dependency on Omnistudio 240.
+Note that at this stage there is a dependency on Omnistudio 242.

 ## Structure

-- sfGpsDs is the folder for code that is reusable across individual design systems supported by this repo and sfdx project
+- sfGpsDs is the folder for code that is reusable across individual design systems supported by this repo and sfdx project; it must be installed as a first step.
 - sfGpsDsAuNsw is the folder for code and assets pertaining to the Design System of New South Wales, Australia; check the [documentation web site](https://nswds.dsforce.dev)
 - sfGpsDsAuNswS is the folder for code and assets pertaining to the specific Design System of Service NSW, New South Wales, Australia; check the [documentation website](https://nsws.dsforce.dev)
-- sfGpsDsAuVic is the folder for code and assets to the Design System of Victoria, Australia (pilot, no production); check the [documentation website](https://vic.dsforce.dev)
+- sfGpsDsAuVic is the folder for code and assets to the Design System of Victoria, Australia (pilot, no production without prior consultation); check the [documentation website](https://vic.dsforce.dev)
-- sfGpsDsUkGov is the folder for code and assets to the Design System of the United Kingdom (alpha, no production)
+- sfGpsDsUkGov is the folder for code and assets to the Design System of the United Kingdom (early alpha, no production)

 ## Installing beta versions using Unlocked Packages